 2012 Chevrolet Camaro Review

-The 2012 Chevrolet Camaro wins test drivers over with its good looks and muscle-car performance, but falls short with a cramped back seat and low-quality interior.
+The 2012 Chevrolet Camaro wins automotive journalists over with its good looks and muscle-car performance, but falls short with a cramped back seat and low-quality interior.

 But drop-top cruising aside, the Camaro isn’t without some imperfections.
 Although it’s more powerful than the Mustang, it’s also heavier, which makes it slower off the line.
 Most reviewers agree that the Camaro is agile, but its poor visibility from the driver’s seat doesn’t always inspire confidence.